 Thomas and Martha Bacon had met in Stamford.
 He had been born there in 1821, and worked with his father, Nathaniel, as a whitesmith.
-They were a moderately prosperous family, with Nathaniel owning property that yielded rent of about £150 per year.
+They were a moderately prosperous family, with Nathaniel owning property that yielded rent of about a hundred and fifty pounds a year.
 Martha, who was six years younger than Thomas, had been born in Marston Trussel in Northamptonshire to George and Sarah Judkins.
 George was an unsuccessful farmer, and on his death Sarah went to keep house for a nephew by the name of John Blott, who was part owner of a busy drapers’ establishment in Stamford.
-It was probably here that Martha learned her trade as a milliner.
+It was probably here that Martha learnt her trade as a milliner.
 Surprisingly, though, rather than plying her trade in Stamford, she moved to London to live in Chelsea.

 In the 1851 census Thomas is described as a master whitesmith and Martha as a dressmaker.
 In June 1854 a son, Edwin, was born.
 Four months later in October Thomas’s father Nathaniel took ill after having dinner with the young couple.
 When he died a few days later, Thomas inherited some of his property, and his mother the rest.
 The birth of a daughter, Sarah Ann, in January 1855 may have suggested that happier times were ahead, but instead tragedy struck.